mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 [workshop by Aleksey Shipilev about Java Concurrency Stress (JCStress)](https://www.youtube.com/watch?v=koU38cczBy8&t=4674s).

 ### Use Cases for get and setOpaque
-Opaque mode can be used whenever you want to pass and update to a single value to another thread.
+Opaque mode can be used whenever you want to share an update to a single value with other threads.
 This includes primitive types, like `boolean`, `int`, `long` as well as references to immutable objects.
 Publishing references to mutable objects using `get` and `setOpaque` however is unsafe, since reading a reference with `getOpaque` that has been published with `setOpaque` does not establish a happens-before-relationship.
-This means that the thread reading the object reference with `getOpaque` might see a partially constructed object.
+This means that the reading thread might see the object in an inconsistent state.

 Having said that, let's talk about valid use cases, where opaque mode can be safely used instead of volatile.